heremaps/msdkui-ios/README.md

 - Vietnamese

 ## Supported platforms
-The HERE Mobile SDK UI Kit components are available for iOS and [Android](https://github.com/heremaps/msdkui-android).
+The HERE Mobile SDK UI Kit (MSDKUI) components are available for iOS and [Android](https://github.com/heremaps/msdkui-android).
 The required HERE Mobile SDK is Version 3.15.2, only the _Premium edition_ is supported.
-The HERE Mobile SDK UI Kit supports scooter routing.
+HERE Mobile SDK UI Kit (MSDKUI) supports scooter routing.
 Please, make sure to extend your license key if you want to include scooter routing in your app.

 ### iOS Environment
-- The HERE Mobile SDK UI Kit supports Xcode 11.4 or higher, Swift 5.2 and CocoaPods 1.9.1. or higher.
+- The HERE Mobile SDK UI Kit (MSDKUI) supports Xcode 11.4 or higher, Swift 5.2 and CocoaPods 1.9.1. or higher.
 - Minimum deployment target is iOS 12.0.

 ## Quick Start
-Please have a look at our [Quick Start](https://github.com/heremaps/msdkui-ios/blob/master/Documentation/Guides/QuickStart.md) tutorial to see how easy it is to integrate the HERE Mobile SDK UI Kit into your own apps.
-More information on how to use the HERE Mobile SDK UI Kit can be found in our [User Guide](https://github.com/heremaps/msdkui-ios/blob/master/Documentation/Guides/UserGuide.md).
+Please have a look at our [Quick Start](https://github.com/heremaps/msdkui-ios/blob/master/Documentation/Guides/QuickStart.md) tutorial to see how easy it is to integrate the HERE Mobile SDK UI Kit (MSDKUI) into your own apps.
+More information on how to use the HERE Mobile SDK UI Kit (MSDKUI) can be found in our [User Guide](https://github.com/heremaps/msdkui-ios/blob/master/Documentation/Guides/UserGuide.md).
 Information on how to contribute to this project can be found in our [Contribution Guide](https://github.com/heremaps/msdkui-ios/blob/master/Documentation/Guides/ContributionGuide.md).

 ## Documentation
 - The latest API Reference can be found [here](https://heremaps.github.io/msdkui-ios/).